 We generated the data in Python as a dict – we have a backend system that can insert tables.

 But what if you wanted to do this in SQL?
-Here's how to do it for a few different warehouses we work with.
+Here's how to do it for a few different warehouses.

 Snowflake has a generator function to do this automatically.
 The following code is basically straight from the docs.
 Here we're selecting the